shunjieee/tp/docs/UserGuide.md

   * The ID can include alphabets, numbers, and special characters, but cannot be blank and should not contain whitespaces.

-  * The phone numbers should only contain numbers, and it should be at least 3 digits long.
+  * The phone number should only contain numbers, and it should be at least 3 digits long.

+  * The name should only contain alphanumeric characters and spaces, and should not be blank.

   </box>

   (The Initial UI before addition)
     <img src="images/ui/add/beforeAdd.png" width="452.5" height="369.5"><br>

   * **Confirmation of Successful Contact Addition**<br>